History of voting in New Zealand: Proposed compulsory voting

 Generally declining voting rates have prompted discussion amongst political commentators.
 Statistics released following the 2011 election found that non-voting was particularly prominent amongst the young, poor and uneducated demographics of New Zealand.
 Massey University's Professor Richard Shaw has discussed this issue, arguing it is important for the health of public conversation that voices of the community are heard equally.
 Without increasing voting rates, there is a risk that the inequities which affect the young and impoverished at a disproportionate rate will replicate.
 Shaw notes that, over time, systematic disengagement from voting has the potential to erode the legitimacy of a political system.

 Former Labour Prime Minister Sir Geoffrey Palmer has expressed support for the introduction of compulsory voting to counter this trend.
 In a 2017 interview, Palmer said that it was the basis of democracy that people should have some compulsory duties.
 Jim Bolger, former National Prime Minister, agreed with this proposition, commenting that voting should be a 'requirement of citizenship'.
 The implementation of such a sanction might be modelled alongside an Australian compulsory voting system which inflicts a small fine upon non-voters.

-Whilst the possibility of compulsory voting has gained some traction, current Prime Minister Jacinda Ardern has expressed her hesitation, saying that compulsion is an ineffective way to foster democratic engagement in non-voting demographics.
+Whilst the possibility of compulsory voting has gained some traction, then-current Prime Minister Jacinda Ardern expressed her hesitation, saying that compulsion is an ineffective way to foster democratic engagement in non-voting demographics.